a-outs/GunrockJS/README.md

 Use the commands `/course` and `/crn` to get data on any UC Davis course!

+Use the command `/rmp` to get Rate My Professor information on any UC Davis professor!

 Try out some of the fun ping commands like `/bad` or `/boomer`!

 ## Moderation Features